 ED 431 Student Teaching, Secondary

-My research interests include, but are not limited to, the teaching of literature (enhancing response to literature at the secondary and post-secondary levels), model teachers, John Dewey and his critics, and North American short stories.
+My research interests include the teaching of literature (enhancing response to literature at the secondary and post-secondary levels), John Dewey and his critics, and North American short stories.
 My current project is a critique of the literature units produced by the authors of the Common Core State Standards and promoted by Achieve the Core

 White, B. (2011).
 Fragmentation, standardization, and the wild (mother) goose chase for educational productivity and accountability.
 Language Arts Journal of Michigan, 27 (1), 6-12.